 When a tekkie friend of mine figured out a way to retrieve my pirate novel manuscript two years ago, I remember holding my breath and watching as Word actually opened the file.
 Across the top and down the sides were a lot of random characters from formatting confusion.
 My friend scrolled down to see if the text were even readable, and the title appeared before my eyes:

 "That's what I titled it?"
 I stared at it in amazement.
 "Hmm, it kind of works."

 Then I started reading it.
 I couldn't remember much of the plot, so it was truly like reading someone else's book.
-You're not supposed to brag on your own book, but I'll just tell you honestly, by the time I got to the first pirate attack in chapter 8, I was hanging on every word; by chapter 22 I was sobbing my head off; and by the end I knew I was going to publish this novel.
+By the time I got to the first pirate attack in chapter 8, I was hanging on every word; by chapter 22 I was sobbing my head off; and by the end I knew I was going to publish this novel.
 And that if no one ever reads it, or if they read it and hate it, it doesn't matter--I love this story with all my heart. <3

 |The second book in the Omaja Series is now available on Amazon, the story of Yavi, the "other" twin. :)|